salsicha/CyberPhysics/applications/arduino/README.md

 This app provides all the necessary things for building Arduino projects and deploying ROS2 enabled sketches.

+## TODO:
+ros_sub needs to know topic type
+arduino missing FQBN

 ## Instructions:

+Run the arduino.yaml in the compositions folder to see full working example.

-Connecting uros to the device: serial --dev [YOUR BOARD PORT] -v6
+Debugging, connecting uros to the device: serial --dev [YOUR BOARD PORT] -v6

+Or if using the arduino CLI:
+arduino-cli monitor -p /dev/ttyACM0

 (Deprecated, should be handled by the dockerfile now) Loading the uros library into the Arduino IDE: